-Timing of visits: throughout the duration of the intervention (annually or biannually).
+Timing of visits: throughout the duration of the intervention (annually or biannually) and postintervention for some young women (in both the intervention and control arms).
 Location of this visit: Household (case studies); school or other community venue for IDIs and FGDs.

-- Obtain informed consent for data collection and recordings of in-depth interviews and focus group discussions: - Conduct IDIs, FGDs and case studies
+- Obtain informed consent for data collection and recordings of in-depth interviews and focus group discussions - Conduct IDIs, FGDs and case studies